Hiding Money Through Secret offshore Accounts

 Offshore Variable Life Insurance and Annuity Products

-Another common scheme involves using annuity contracts or foreign variable life insurance policies to effectively control and own a foreign entity which is to be used in an abusive transactions.
+Another common scheme involves using annuity contracts or foreign variable life insurance policies to effectively control and own a foreign entity which is to be used in an abusive transaction.

 Offshore Internet Business